BvdMerwe/qrky/.continue/rules/review.md

 invokable: true
 ---

-Review this code for potential issues, including:
+Review the changed code for potential issues, including:

 ## TypeScript & Type Safety
 - **Strict type checking**: Ensure no `any` types or type assertions without justification